 There is a surprising number of places on your body to conceal your firearm and there are plenty of holsters to accommodate your preferred method.

 Wear an ankle holster under your pant leg around your ankle using elastic or Velcro to fit.
 It usually has an extra strap, also made of elastic or Velcro® worn right under the knee to keep the ankle holster in place.
 You can wear the ankle holster on the inside or outside of your leg, but the inside may restrict movement.
 Ankle holsters are best for smaller, lighter weight guns, or for back-up carry.
-(Read more about ankle holsters.)

 Inside the Waistband or IWB Holster

 An inside the waistband holster goes around your waist between your pants and your body.
 A clip that you can wear over either your belt or the waistband of your pants secures it.
 The grip of the gun sticks outside of the pants, while the barrel stays concealed inside.
 You will see some of these inside the waistband holsters described as “tuckable” which means there will be a space between the holster’s clip and the holster so that you can tuck your shirt into the empty space.
-(Read more about inside the waistband holsters.)

 Inside the Pocket Holster

 An inside the pocket holster is best for smaller, thinner guns.
 These holsters are usually flat on one side and intended to lay flat against your body in the pocket.
 Usually an inside the pocket holster is a simple pouch with no retention—more on retention later.
 Pocket holsters general purpose is to protect the gun’s finish, cover the trigger, and keep your gun from printing.
 Printing is when the outline of your gun shows through your shirt or pants.
-(Read more about pocket holsters.)

 Belt Holster, Outside the Waistband or OWB Holster

 A belt holster is the most traditional style you will find.
 The belt holster is a standard holster secured to your belt either by a loop sewn into the holster or by a clip.
 Belt holsters usually have a 2-inch belt loop, designed to thread through your belt.
 Traditional belt holsters are what you see in cowboy action shooting, westerns, and on law enforcement agents.
-They are best for concealing.
+They are not the best for concealing.

 Thigh, Drop Leg, or Tactical Holster